File Service FAQ

 Example: A user can be configured to query and search genetic data for a subject, but be restricted in the ability to download the subject's file(s) on a per project basis.

 Access control refers to the ability to control who can interact with a resource within the platform.
 The LifeOmic Platform uses Attribute Based Access Control (ABAC) to assign different attributes and dictate what information users have access to in cases requiring complex Access Control.
-For more information, see the Account Management Overview.
+For more information, see the Access Control Overview.

 How durable is LifeOmic File Service?